 One powerful way to express feelings, emotions, and good way to get a snapshot of society is through an Editorial Letter.
-For this assignment, as you reflect on the expulsion of the Mormons from Missouri by Governor Boggs' 1838 Extermination Order, create an Editorial Letter to a local newspaper reflecting how you feel about it!
+For this assignment, as you reflect on the issues of British Taxation, smuggling, etc. I'd like you to create an Editorial Letter to a local newspaper reflecting how you feel about it!